 Companies like TW Garner seem to understand that what makes people want to work somewhere isn’t primarily the bells and whistles.
 It’s a culture of connection—connection to the brand, the mission, and the community.

 “We’re a family-owned company,” Riddle says.
 “If you come to work for TW Garner, you’re a part of the family.”

 Workplace president Alicia Hardin pulls out a stack of massive binders.
 She’s ‘the numbers person’ at Workplace as well as the principal designer.

 Over Workplace’s 20-year history, Hardin has developed highly detailed processes for assessing design problems.
-How many conferences rooms do we need?
+How many conference rooms do we need?
 How many square feet should each workstation occupy?
 She has formulas, spreadsheets, and multiplier factors for all of that.

 “It’s like the word problems in school that everyone hated, but I liked,” Hardin says.
 “Design is solving problems, and we’re all about defining the problem before we design.”

 When it comes to Workplace’s larger clients, like Collins Aerospace, a ‘playbook’ of design processes is crucial.
 Collins has taken Workplace all over the U.S. and the world for projects—Seattle, Miami, the Philippines, and most recently Kansas.
 What enables a nine-person design team to partner with an international company is the binder in Hardin’s hands, a highly refined programming tool that helps the team “define, then design.”

 Collins employees have seen the fruits of Workplace’s strategy in the upgrades to their space at the Oak Plaza campus off of Germanton Road.
 In the 150 building, which houses upper management, HR, and legal, one of the first things employees see upon entry is a large, glass backdrop etched with patents—a recognition of innovation strived for and achieved right there, on the campus.